 They offer a 30 day money-back guarantee if you are unsatisfied for any reason.

 Because BlueHost is a top-quality web host they cost a bit more ($5.99 per month) than low-quality hosts.
 There is a way to get a discount though.
-If you use one of the links on this site you can get BlueHost’s high-quality service for just $2.75 per month (for 36 months), including a free domain name.
+If you use one of the links on this site by January 25th you can get BlueHost’s New Year Sale price of $2.75 per month, including a free domain name.

 Disclosure: When you use these discount links BlueHost compensates me, so all of my help is free of charge to you!